tableau/tabcmd/docs/tabcmd_cmd.md

 * **Permissions**: To export, you must have the **Export Image** permission.
 By default, this permission is Allowed or Inherited for all roles, although permissions can be set per workbook or view.

-* **Exporting data**: To export just the data for a view, use the --csv option.
+* **Exporting data**: To export just the data for a view, use the \-\-csv option.
 This exports the summary data used in a view to a .csv file.

 * **Specifying the view, workbook, or data to export**: